eblondel/geosapi/README.md

 A user manual is available at [https://github.com/eblondel/geosapi/wiki](https://github.com/eblondel/geosapi/wiki)

+The R package is also documented through its [website](https://eblondel.github.io/geosapi/)

 ### Sponsors

 Many thanks to the following organizations that have provided fundings for strenghtening the ``geosapi`` package: